Talk to a peer who knows what it means to listen.

 We are a group of students who have been trained in listening and crisis management skills, and who want to talk with you about whatever is on your mind!
 Text or call to arrange to meet in person to talk about: academic pressures, relationship issues, social dilemmas, anxiety, stress, experiences with trauma, or anything else you need.

 Who are the peer listeners?

-We are 18 Goucher students with varied interests and personalities who have one thing in common: we genuinely love to listen!
-We of course have a lot of Psychology students, but also Dance, Spanish, Communications, American Studies, Education, Philosophy, and more.
+We are Goucher students with varied interests and personalities and identities who have one thing in common: we genuinely love to listen!
+We, of course, have a lot of Psychology students, but also Dance, Spanish, Communications, American Studies, Education, Philosophy, and more.
 We are athletes, writers, singers, and photographers.
-Many of us have already studied abroad, to countries such as Italy, England, China, Barbados, Israel, and Holland.
+Many of us have already studied abroad, and some of us are International Students.

 We were carefully selected for this role, and at the beginning of every semester we receive about forty hours of training.
 We are fellow students, many of whom have known what it means to need to be truly heard, and we are a part of this group because we want to be that person for others.